AshishBora/unblock-me-solver/README.md

 ### Method

-We will connect a computer and relay commands to the Android phone using the [Android Debug Bridge](https://developer.android.com/studio/command-line/adb.html) (ADB)
+We will connect a computer to the Android device and relay commands using the [Android Debug Bridge](https://developer.android.com/studio/command-line/adb.html) (ADB)

-The steps are:
+The steps performed by the script are:
- - Take a screenshot of the phone
+ - Take a screenshot on the phone
- - Transfer the photo to the computer
+ - Transfer it to the computer
- - Image processing to obtain the start state
+ - Process the image to obtain the start state
  - Breadth First Search (BFS) to find the solution
  - Obtain swipe commands and relay them to the phone